r3sus/Resouls/ptde/gmpfx/readme.md

 Underneath, the F2 calls `di8->_CDIObj_EnumDevicesW` with F1. di8 calls the F2 for each gamepad, and F1 does some magic with fastprox (related to wbem) making load that long.
 Simply making the jump deterministic in start of F1 does the trick.
 Otherwise, the di8 call might be overriden, but presumebly resulting trickier AoB.

 V1: modifying the argument pushed to di8: 4 -> 1.

+V1.1: 4 -> 5, thanks to zela for testing.